fourTheorem/slic-starter/cicd/README.md

 npm install --global aws-cdk@latest
 ```

-The `codepipeline` project needs to have its modules installed:
+The `cicd` project needs to have its modules installed:
 ```
 npm install
 ```